-Regional School - serves more than one parish and is under the direct supervision of the Superintendent of Schools.
+Inter-Parochial School - Serves more than one parish and is under the direct supervision of the Superintendent of Schools.
+All Saints Catholic School is an Inter-Parochial Catholic School

-Parish School - serves one parish and is under the supervision of the Pastor.
+Parish School - Serves one parish and is under the supervision of the Pastor.

-Private School - owned by a religious community or exists as a separate corporation.
+Private School - Owned by a religious community or exists as a separate corporation.